 - Remove the towel after a few minutes and wash your hands

-NOTE: Remember NOT to use the same hand towel without washing it hot water.
-Pink eye being a contagious eye condition can reinfect the eye.
+NOTE: Remember NOT to use the same hand towel without washing it in hot water.
+Pink eye is a contagious eye condition that can reinfect the eye.

 - Damp cloth clean

 Do you find it difficult to open your eyes as your lids are stuck together due to the formation of thick discharge or pus?
 Are you wondering how to remove the pus that has thickened and formed a crust?
 Use a warm damp cloth to remove the pus around the eye and lashes.